Bara Pind (Pakistan)

 Bara Pind is a small village located in Wazirabad Tehsil, Gujranwala District, Punjab, Pakistan.

 Demography

-Bara Pind has a population of over 1100 and is located about 30 kilometres northwest of Gujranwala city.
+Bara Pind has a population of over 1,100 and is located about 30 kilometres northwest of Gujranwala city.

 Education

-For education in the village a Government Schools are functional by Government of Punjab, Pakistan under Board of Intermediate and Secondary Education, Gujranwala.
-While for metric level education students move to Dilawar Cheema, for inter or college level education student move Ahmad Nagar Chattha and for higher university level education people move to Gujrat, Pakistan.
+For education in the village, government schools are functional by Government of Punjab, Pakistan under Board of Intermediate and Secondary Education, Gujranwala.
+While for matric level education students move to Dilawar Cheema, for inter or college level education student move Ahmad Nagar Chattha and for higher university level education people move to Gujrat, Pakistan.